elliottcoops/elliottcoops/README.md

 ## Objectives, short-term to long-term

-- 🔭 Secure an AI year in industry placement for 2024
+- 🔭 ~~Secure an AI work placement for summer 2023~~
-- 🤔 Continue to add more public repos to my GitHub account
+- 🤔 ~~Continue to add more public repos to my GitHub account~~
 - 🌱 Build and launch an ML side project before September 2023
+- 👍 Obtain an AI year in industry placement from June 2024
 - 🤖 Complete a Masters in Artificial Intelligence
-- 😄 Secure a role as an ML Engineer in London
+- 😄 Secure a role as a ML Engineer in London

 ## About my degree